dbt-labs/docs.getdbt.com/website/blog/2023-12-15-serverless-free-tier-data-stack-with-dlt-and-dbt-core.md

 ### To sum up

-DLT feels like the perfect solution for anyone who has scratched the surface of python development.
-To be able to have schema’s ready for transformation in such a short space of time is truly… transformatory.
-As a freelancer, being able to accelerate the development of pipelines is a huge benefit for getting to results within companies often frustrated with the period of time it takes to start ‘showing value’.
+dlt feels like the perfect solution for anyone who has scratched the surface of python development.
+To be able to have schemas ready for transformation in such a short space of time is truly… transformational.
+As a freelancer, being able to accelerate the development of pipelines is a huge benefit within companies who are often frustrated with the amount of time it takes to start ‘showing value’.

 I’d welcome the chance to discuss what’s been built to date or discuss any potential further development.